 Safety

 Safety should be one of the primary concerns when buying a 3D printer for kids.
 While 3D printers are amazing pieces of technology, they do pose some health and safety risks when used incorrectly.
-Hot parts like the nozzle and heated bed can pose burn risks, while certain materials like ABS can put harmful chemicals into the air.
+Hot parts like the nozzle and heated print beds can pose burn risks, while certain materials like ABS can put harmful chemicals into the air.

-Similarly, a print monitoring system gives you the peace of mind to step away from the printer and let your child use it unsupervised.
+Similarly, a print monitoring system gives you the peace of mind to step away from the 3D printer and let your child use it unsupervised.

 Heated Bed

-While a heated print bed is necessary to print with high-temperature filaments like PETG and ABS, you can also use it with lower temperature filaments like PLA.
-A heated bed set to a low temperature can help PLA prints stick to the print bed better, which can be helpful for kids who are still learning how to level the build plate and get good first layer adhesion.
+While a heated print bed is necessary to print with high-temperature filaments like PETG and ABS, you can also use it with lower-temperature filaments like PLA.
+A heated bed set to a low temperature can help PLA prints stick to the print bed better, which can be helpful for kids who are still learning how to level the build plate and get good first-layer adhesion.

 One of the downsides of using a heated bed with kids (especially younger users) is that it can be a bit of a safety hazard.
 Because of its large size, it is much easier to accidentally touch a hot print bed than a nozzle, so it’s important to supervise young children when the heated bed is on.